-The 48 Volt HEV targets include a 1-s Discharge Pulse power target, 10-s Discharge Pulse power target, 5-s Regen Pulse power target, an Available Energy for cycling target, and an Accessory Load target, all of which must be simultaneously satisfied.
-The Peak Regen target is included in the energy calculation with the Peak Discharge Pulse power.
-The USABC has decided for this application that the energy can be regen limited (i.e., unable to accept complete regen at the upper end of the SOC range).
-This regen limit may also be limited by the energy that can be returned at the constant power charge rate as determined by the Constant Power Charge/Discharge test performed prior to the HPPC pulses.
-The Charge Targethas been chosen to be at Vmax{op} and is reached at the constant power charge rate.
+The 12 Volt Stop/Start targets include a 1-s Discharge Pulse power target and an Available Energy target, both of which must be simultaneously satisfied.
+Normally the Peak Recharge Rate target is included in the energy calculation with the Discharge Pulse power.
+However, USABC has decided for this manual that the energy can be regen limited (i.e., unable to accept complete regen at the upper end of the SOC range).
+This regen limit is dubbed the Charge Target and has been chosen to be at Vmax{op} by the USABC.
+However, this example shows that there would be no point at which regen would be limited.

-It is not necessary that the discharge and regen power curves will crossover each other.
-If such is true, the energy assessment is based on the discharge pulse power curve.
-The Useable Energy (UE) curve is generated by plotting the total available discharge energy at the BSF-scaled 5 kW rate between either the max regen power curve or the energy that could not be restored to the battery at the constant power charge, and the Pulse Power Discharge curve or the amount of energy discharged during the 5 kW constant power discharge to Vmin0 (i.e., see Figure 13).
-It can therefore be represented by a set of horizontal lines originating at the max regen line or top of charge point and terminating at the point of intersection with the discharge curve or max discharge point.
-The point of intersection is defined as $E{Discharge}$.
-Available Energy (AE) is the total available discharge energy at the BSF-scaled 5 kW rate between either the max regen line or top of charge point and the Pulse Power Discharge curve or max discharge point at the BSF-5kW evaluated at the Peak Discharge Pulse Power target (i.e., Available

-Energy is the point on the Useable Energy curve at the given target power defined in Table 1).
-In the case where the last point on the discharge curve exceeds the 11 kW target, but not the 5 kW discharge point, then the Available Energy is defined as the energy removed to the 5kW discharge point.
-Equation (9) defines UE, where E{Discharge} corresponds to the energy at a given power level along the discharge curve.
+Given the power target requirements, it is not anticipated that the discharge and regen power curves will crossover eachother.
+Thus, the energy assessment is based solely on the discharge power curve.
+Useable Energy (UE) is the total available discharge energy at the scaled 750-W rate between the top of the operating window, or Vmax{op}, and the Pulse Power Discharge curve (i.e., see Figure 13) at a given power value.
+It can therefore be represented by a set of horizontal lines originating at the y-axis and terminating at the point of intersection with the discharge curve.
+This point of intersection is defined as E{Discharge}.
+Available Energy (AE) is the total available discharge energy at the scaled 750-W rate between Vmax{op} and the Pulse Power Discharge curve evaluated at the Peak Discharge Pulse Power target (i.e., Available Energy is the point on the Useable Energy curve at the given target power defined in Table 1).
+In the case where the last point on the discharge curve exceeds the 6-kW target, then the Available Energy is defined as the energy removed prior to the final discharge pulse from the HPPC.
+Equation (7) defines UE, where E{Discharge} corresponds to the energy at a given power level along the discharge curve.

-$$UE = \{E{Discharge}\}{P}$$ (9)
+$$UE = \{E{Discharge}\}{P} \tag{7}$$

-In the case where Equation (9) is evaluated at the discharge power target of 11 kW, UE becomes the available energy (AE) and this value is reported in the Gap Analysis as the "Total Available Energy" as defined in Appendix B. Figure 13 illustrates the Power vs. Energy curve with a numerical energy value identified at 11 kW(1-s) and 9kW (10-s).
-For this given dataset, the 1s discharge pulse curve crosses the 11 kW goal line, therefore the AE is equal to the energy of the discharge curve evaluated at 11kW..
-The same techniquie applies to the 10s discharge curve and the 9kW goal line.
+In the case where Equation (7) is evaluated at the discharge power target of 6 kW, UE becomes the available energy (AE) and this value is reported in the Gap Analysis as the "Available Energy (750 W accessory load power)" as defined in Appendix B. Figure 14 shows the illustrative Power vs. Energy curve with a numerical value identified at 6 kW.
+For this given dataset, the ninth discharge pulse still exceeded the 6 kW discharge power target, so the total AE is at the 10th pulse, or 2042 Wh.

-UE (at power target) = AE = 434.6 Wh
+UE (at power target) = AE = 2042 Wh

-Figure 13.
+Figure 14.
 Available Energy Determination.